Become a premium member for just $35/year and get ad-free access!

 Porsche’s Type 904, officially called the Carrera GTS because Porsche and Peugeot were in dispute over numeric designations with “0” in them, succeeded the RSK Type 718 as the last sports-racing iteration of the 356 series.

-Porsche 904 Variant Guides
+Porsche 904 Model Guides

-The Porsche 904 was produced by Porsche in 1964 and 1965.
+The 904 was produced by Porsche in 1964 and 1965.
 It was officially called Porsche Carrera GTS due to the same naming rights problem that required renaming the Porsche 901 to Porsche 911.
 Built for racing, the Porsche 904 spawned several models, largely differentiated by their engine.

 PORSCHE 904 CARRERA GTS